 - The Substance Abuse and Mental Health Services Administration offers guidance on how to bill for services related to integrated behavioral health and primary care within the current financial systems.

-- The Eugene S. Farley, Jr. Health Policy Center offers a cost calculating tool, Cost Assessment of Collaborative Healthcare (CoACH) tool.
+- The University of Colorado Denver developed a cost calculating tool, Cost Assessment of Collaborative Healthcare (CoACH) tool.

 However, widespread financial and policy changes are needed to sustain large-scale adoption of integrated models of care.9, 10